idrissiamale/tourGuide/README.md

 ### Testing

 The application has unit and integration tests.
-To run them, execute the Gradle command below:
+To run them, please execute the Gradle command below:

 `./gradlew test`

 Please use JaCoCo for the code coverage.
-To run it, use the command below:
+To run it, please use the command below:

 `./gradlew codeCoverageReport`

-### Containerization
+### Containerization with Docker

+To run TourGuide container, please execute the command below:

+`docker-compose up`